stanzhai/phantom/README.md

 # Phantom file system

-Cloud storage as local file system
+Cloud storage as a local file system